Hand Raising Lambs and Orphan Lambs - Homemade Colostrum Recipes

 Raising Lambs: Hand-Rearing Lambs or Fostering Lambs?

 Now when you find your lamb you have a dilemma.
-Are you going to be raising lambs through hand-rearing or are you going to foster it out?
-Fostering is by far the easiest method for you if a suitable ewe is available to be the surrogate mum, and is willing.
+Are you going to be raising lambs through hand-rearing or are you going to foster the lamb out?
+Lamb fostering is by far the easiest method for you if a suitable ewe is available to be the surrogate mum, and is willing.
 However, even when this looks like an easier option, often the ewe won't readily accept the lamb, and then it becomes a battle of will and wits.

 One devious method is to try and confuse the smell of the lamb.
 The ewe is always able to identify her own lamb out of a flock by smelling the lamb's head and rear end.
 To cause the confusion rub a strong-smelling liquid on the lamb's tail and head such as an antiseptic or even olive oil, and at the same time, also rub it on the ewe's muzzle.
 Another method, is to rub the foetal fluids of the dead lamb all over the lamb to be fostered, paying particular attention to the head and tail areas, which the ewe will sniff.